All About PCOS Skin Darkening, Acne, and Skin Tags

 Update your skincare routine.

-You need glycolic or hyaluronic acid cleanser, toner, serum, moisturizer, and sunscreen in that order.
+You need a glycolic or hyaluronic acid cleanser, toner, serum, moisturizer, and sunscreen in that order.
 Plus, you should be gently exfoliating once a week to remove dead skin cells, encourage cell turnover, and brighten darkened skin.
-For more specific, listen to my episode of A Cyster and Her Mister all about PCOS skincare!
+For more specific guidance, listen to my episode of A Cyster and Her Mister all about PCOS skincare!

 Reduce stress.